 If you only have a weekend, I recommend splitting your time between bourbon distilleries and sights in and around Louisville.
 Check out our Kentucky Bourbon Trail itinerary for ideas on how to do this.

-Currently, we are in Egypt, and it has been a fantastic experience.
-On this trip, there are six of us, since my mom, Kathy, and Tim’s mom, Valerie, are joining us.
+Our year ended with a visit to Egypt and it was a fantastic experience.
+On this trip, there were six of us, since my mom, Kathy, and Tim’s mom, Valerie, are joining us.

 Here are a few highlights from Egypt.